Your couch cushions, your child’s car seat, your carpeting, and your mattress all have a toxic secret in common.

 As of July 1, 2007, all US mattresses are required to be highly flame retardant, to the extent that they won't catch on fire if exposed to a blowtorch.
 This means that the manufacturers are dousing them with highly toxic flame-retardant chemicals, which do NOT have to be disclosed in any way.
 This is probably the most important piece of furniture you want to get right, as you are spending about one-third of your life on it.

 However, you can have a licensed health care provider write you a prescription for a chemical-free mattress, which can then be ordered without flame retardants from certain retailers.
 You can also find certain natural mattresses on the market that don’t contain them.
-For instance, our wool mattress and flame-retardant bedding does not have chemicals added because wool is a natural flame retardant.

 Given the blatant dangers posed by flame retardants, in late November 2013 California’s governor ordered that TB117 be rewritten to ensure fire safety without the use of these chemicals.
 Starting in January 2014, furniture manufacturers will begin producing furniture that’s not required to use flame-retardant chemicals, and full compliance is expected by January 2015.